graphext/cuery/actors/keywords/.actor/README.md

 **Performance optimization:**
 - Use more specific seed keywords for faster processing
-- Limit geographic scope when possible
+- Limit historical date ranges when possible
 - Consider running multiple smaller batches instead of one large batch
+- Use URL-based generation for very specific keyword discovery

 ---

-*Made with ❤️ by Graphext for the SEO community*
+*Made with ❤️ by Graphext for the SEO and PPC community*

-**Ready to supercharge your keyword research?** Start analyzing keywords now and discover new opportunities for your SEO strategy!
+**Ready to supercharge your keyword research?** Start analyzing keywords now and discover new opportunities with Google's authoritative keyword data!